 Here she is seated in half lotus, Padmasana pose.
 Her right hand holds a conch shell.

 Tara holds in her left hand the stem of a lotus flower which extends above her shoulder.
 She wear a simply decorated dhotis and upavitas.
 Her face has a serene downcast gaze.

-Tara wears a decorative Thai style tiara, on her head, in front of her Kirita-Makuta or tall conical crown.
+Tara wears a decorative Javanese style tiara, on her head, in front of her Kirita-Makuta or tall conical crown.
 This symbolises her control over Positive and Negative attitudes.
 She has an aquiline nose and elongated earlobes with large earrings.
 The standing sculpture has a wonderful green malachite patina.